Weather Center: History

 WeatherScope was renamed Weather Center on March 10, 1998.
 The show continued to be the bulk of the channel's schedule, running every half-hour throughout the whole day (excluding the 30-minute overnight The Weather Classroom program for Cable in the Classroom).
 TWC's meteorologists would show weather forecasts and current conditions around the United States as well as international forecasts.
 From its debut in 1998 through early 2000, the program was divided into three blocks: Weather Center AM from 5 to 11 AM, Weather Center from 11 AM to 7 PM and 1 to 5 AM, and Weather Center PM from 7 PM to 1 AM.
-In 2001, the 'AM' block was replaced with First Outlook (5–7 AM) and Your Weather Today (7–9 AM), and in August of that year much of the 'PM' block was replaced with Evening Edition.
+In early 2000, parts of the 'AM' block were replaced with First Outlook (5–7 AM) and Your Weather Today (7–9 AM), and in August 2001 much of the 'PM' block was replaced with Evening Edition.
 In April 2001, Weekend Now replaced the 7–11 AM portion of Weather Center AM; the latter's remaining 5–7 AM portion was replaced by Weekend Outlook in 2003.
 A revamp of the channel's presentation in June 2001 dropped the "AM/PM" distinction; this revamp also saw a slew of programs (both long-form and forecast-based) erode the Weather Center evening and weekend time slots; by 2008, only one hour remained.

 Beginning in September 2003, the official hosts were Rich Johnson and Jeanetta Jones.
 On September 25, 2006, TWC announced major PM changes.
 Both hosts departed as a result of this.
 The new hosts became Vivian Brown and Jeff Morrow.
 Johnson left for Evening Edition and Jones left TWC altogether.
 In May 2008, Morrow moved to First Outlook and was replaced by Nick Walker.
 Brown and Walker were the last official anchors.

 On Sunday, March 1, 2009, the original Weather Center was discontinued and a new program, Weather Center Live, debuted with an entirely different format.